jBarichivich/jbarichivich.github.io/erc-cates.md

 **Postdoc on tree growth modelling (LSCE, Paris)**

-We are looking for a postdoctoral researcher interested in tree-ring modeling to improve global land surface models.
-The overall goal of the position is to improve the biology and environmental sensitivity of biomass growth in the ORCHIDEE global land surface model (https://orchidee.ipsl.fr/) by introducing the process of wood formation, which underpins carbon sequestration and wood traits.
+We are looking for a postdoctoral researcher interested in tree growth modeling to improve global land surface models.
+The overall goal of the position is to improve the biology and environmental sensitivity of biomass growth in the ORCHIDEE global land surface model (https://orchidee.ipsl.fr/) by introducing the process of wood and tree-ring formation, which underpins carbon sequestration and wood traits.
 This process is central to dendrochronology but is missing in current global carbon cycle models.

 <img src="images/treerings_ways_lsm.png?raw=true"/>